btschwertfeger/BiasAdjustCXX/README.md

     -v tas                             # variable to adjust
 ```

-Note/alternative: The regular linear scaling procedure as described by Teutschbein, Claudia and Seibert, Jan ([2012](https://doi.org/10.1016/j.jhydrol.2012.05.052)) needs to be applied on monthly separated data sets.
-The `--monthly` flag needs to be used then.
+Note/alternative: The regular linear scaling procedure as described by Teutschbein ([2012](https://doi.org/10.1016/j.jhydrol.2012.05.052)) needs to be applied on monthly separated data sets.
+The `--no-group` flag needs to be used then.

 b.)
-Multiplicative Linear Scaling based on long-term 31-day interval-means:
+Multiplicative Linear Scaling based on means of long-term 31-day intervals:

 ```bash
 BiasAdjustCXX                        \